 Actual games-when only 1 ball is used-should be kept very short.
 Anything longer and kids this age lose interest. quickly.
 They want to be able to kick the ball frequently and even traditional 3v3 or 4v4 games mean that one ball is being shared with 6 or 8 players.

-The majority of soccer practice should be done where each child has their own ball.
+The majority of soccer practices should be done where each child has their own ball.
 Imaginative playful games are very useful in building the two most basic skills of dribbling and shooting.
-Playing a real soccer game-we called them scrimmages- for a 5 minute period is a good way to introduce them briefly to the concept of competing for "ball time"
+Playing a real soccer game-we called them scrimmages-for a 5 minute period is a good way to introduce them briefly to the concept of competing for "ball time"

 It's both more productive for skill development and a whole lot more fun to play soccer games where each child has their own and maximizes the number of "touches" on the ball.